-Get better and more online reviews from your customers through personalized omnichannel communication and NPS survey analysis.
+Get better and more frequent online reviews from your customers through personalized omnichannel communication and NPS survey analysis.

 How Can a CDP Improve Customer Lifetime Value and Foster Customer Loyalty?

 The most effective way to foster customer loyalty is to give your customers exactly what they’re looking for: a consistent, high-quality, and personalized experience.
 Customer data platforms make it possible to deliver these experiences at scale, personalizing the journey of each customer.

 CDPs enable loyalty-building strategies by solving the problem of fragmented data silos.
 They arrange customer data in a way that makes personalization at scale possible (though personalization tools themselves are not always part of a CDP).

 If your data is siloed, you can’t create a consistent experience for your customers.
 Without that central data hub, you can’t provide the omnichannel experience customers expect, which is receiving up-to-date interactions regardless of which channel the customer communicates through.

 Read This Next: 3 CDP Personalization Tactics to Fuel Your Marketing

 How Long Does It Take to Implement a Customer Data Platform?

 The short answer?
 It depends.
 A very rough estimate would be 4-12 weeks.

 The long answer?
 Without knowing the details of your organization and business needs, there’s no one-size-fits-all answer.
 There are a few things you’ll need to take into consideration: